-Our English curriculum is fully inclusive and meets the needs of all learners, starting from building strong foundations in our EYFS, supporting and challenging them on their journey to being secondary ready, and ultimately ensuring that they are equipped with the cultural capital, skills and knowledge they need to succeed in the future.
+Our english curriculum is enquiry based, fully inclusive and meets the needs of all learners, starting from building strong foundations in our EYFS, supporting and challenging them on their journey to being secondary ready, and ultimately ensuring that they are equipped with the cultural capital, skills and knowledge they need to succeed in the future.

 Meet our English Coordinator

 Our vision for English is to empower our pupils as effective language users, for language is the principal means by which we think, define what we experience and communicate with other people.
 English is at the heart of our primary school curriculum, as it is both a subject in its own right and also the medium of instruction for all other subjects.

 We aim for all of our pupils to become confident speakers, readers and writers, who can transfer their English skills to other subjects and who are prepared for the next steps in their learning.
 We empower our pupils so that they can develop into eloquent and articulate speakers and writers, who use a wide and purposeful vocabulary.
 We encourage our pupils as readers, who select texts for purpose and pleasure.
 Books and reading are at the heart of our English curriculum.
 Our literary based curriculum is built upon quality picture books, novels and non-fiction texts, which support children on the journey to become confident readers and writers.